|Date of Birth||27 February 1932, Hampstead, London, England, UK|

 Mini Bio (1)

-Taylor was born in London, England, on February 27, 1932.
+Taylor was born on February 27, 1932 in London, England.
 Although she was born an English subject, her parents, Sara Sothern (née Sara Viola Warmbrodt) and Francis Lenn Taylor, were Americans, art dealers from St. Louis, Missouri (her father had gone to London to set up a gallery).
 Her mother had been an actress on the stage, but gave up that vocation when she married.
 Elizabeth lived in London until the age of seven, when the family left for the US when the clouds of war began brewing in Europe in 1939.
 They sailed without her father, who stayed behind to wrap up the loose ends of the art business.

 The family relocated to Los Angeles, where Mrs. Taylor's own family had moved.
 Mr. Taylor followed not long afterward.
 A family friend noticed the strikingly beautiful little Elizabeth and suggested that she be taken for a screen test.
 Her test impressed executives at Universal Pictures enough to sign her to a contract.
 Her first foray onto the screen was in There's One Born Every Minute (1942), released when she was ten.
 Universal dropped her contract after that one film, but Elizabeth was soon picked up by MGM.

-Throughout the 1950s Elizabeth appeared in film after film with mostly good results.
-She won an Oscar nomination for her role in the George Stevens film _A Place In The Sun_, co-starring her good friend Montgomery Clift.
-The following year, she co-starred in _Ivanhoe_, one of the biggest box office hits of the year.
+Throughout the 1950s, Elizabeth appeared in film after film with mostly good results.
+She won an Oscar nomination for her role in the George Stevens film A Place in the Sun (1951), co-starring her good friend Montgomery Clift.
+The following year, she co-starred in Ivanhoe (1952), one of the biggest box office hits of the year.
 Her busiest year was 1954.
 She had a supporting role in the box office flop Beau Brummell (1954), but later that year starred in the hits The Last Time I Saw Paris (1954) and Elephant Walk (1954).
 She was 22 now, and even at that young age was considered one of the world's great beauties.
 In 1955 she appeared in the hit Giant (1956) with James Dean.

 In 1958 Elizabeth starred as Maggie Pollitt in Cat on a Hot Tin Roof (1958).
 The film received rave reviews from the critics and Elizabeth was nominated again for an Academy Award for best actress, but this time she lost to Susan Hayward in I Want to Live!
 (1958).
 She was still a hot commodity in the film world, though.
 In 1959 she appeared in another mega-hit and received yet another Oscar nomination for Suddenly, Last Summer (1959).
 Once again, however, she lost out, this time to Simone Signoret for Room at the Top (1959).
 Her Oscar drought ended in 1960 when she brought home the coveted statue for her performance in BUtterfield 8 (1960) as Gloria Wandrous, a call girl who is involved with a married man.
 Some critics blasted the movie but they couldn't ignore her performance.
 There were no more films for Elizabeth for three years.
 She left MGM after her contract ran out, but would do projects for the studio later down the road.
 In 1963 she starred in Cleopatra (1963), which was one of the most expensive productions up to that time--as was her salary, a whopping $1,000,000.
 The film took years to complete, due in part to a serious illness during which she nearly died.